Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Glen Ord Distillery

 No visit to Scotland is complete without a tour of a whisky distillery.
 Even if you don’t like whisky (like me), it’s still a great thing to do.
-Whisky making is an essential part of Scottish culture and it’s fascinating to learn how it is made.
-It’s also very interesting to learn the difference between single malt and blends and whether in fact, it is ok to call it Scotch.
+Whisky making is an essential part of Scottish culture, and it’s fascinating to learn how it is made.
+It’s also very interesting to learn the difference between single malt and blends and whether it is ok to call it Scotch.

-We took a tour of the Glen Ord Distillery, one of the oldest in Scotland, and maker of many “peaty” whiskies, which are an acquired taste.
+We took a tour of the Glen Ord Distillery, one of the oldest in Scotland and maker of many “peaty” whiskies, which are an acquired taste.

-Where: Glen Ord distillery Visitor Centre
+Where: Glen Ord Distillery Visitor Centre

 Address: A832, Muir of Ord IV6 7UJ, Scotland